meshalAlbishi/UserMangmentSystem/README.md

 # User Mangment System
-This project was developed to apply new knowledge that I learned node.js, express.js, MongoDB.
+This project was developed to apply new knowledge that I learned node.js, express.js, MongoDB, EJS.
 In addition, I use the MVC Pattren.

 ## Getting Started